Apply to Become a Resident Advisor by December 5th!

 Keeping up with internet demands and necessary infrastructure is incredibly challenging and costly.
 Therefore, Carolina Housing partnered with UNC networking to create a comprehensive, 8-year, $4M network upgrade plan.
 While the COVID-19 plan delayed efforts, in the summer of 2022, Carolina Housing started with $615K of wireless upgrades to Craige, Eringhaus, and Cobb residence halls.
 Data collected from subsequent SkyFactor surveys have indicated that our efforts have been successful, and student satisfaction has increased in the upgraded residence halls, as indicated by the graph below.

-During the summer of 2024, Carolina Housing will focus on implementing a $506K plan for network upgrades in Morrison Residence Hall.
+During the summer of 2023, Carolina Housing focused on implementing a $506K plan for network upgrades in Morrison Residence Hall.

 While the information above gives a great overview of the comprehensive multi-year plan, how exactly are these network upgrades taking place?
 What is the technology being used?
 And what are some barriers to this project?
 To answer these questions, I spoke to Phil Young, the Program Director of ResNet, who walked me through the details of the project.